Red Rose, White Rose (novella): Feminine tragedy

 The women who have relationships with Zhenbao all end in tragedy.
 For example, in facing the temptation of his first love Rose, Zhenbao seems to be a gentleman and refuses her advances without hesitation.
 However, it is actually because he is unwilling to take responsibility and he believes that "marrying her, then transplanting her to his hometown – that would be a big waste of time and money, not a good deal at all."
 As for Jiaorui and Yanli, both are mistreated by Zhenbao throughout their respective relationships.
 At the time of the novel's publication, women with such tragic circumstances were not rare in a Chinese society dominated by traditional feudal culture.
 For the white rose Yanli, her difficult upbringing makes her content with a life of humiliation and lowliness.
 Even red rose Jiaorui, whose views are influenced by the May Fourth Movement and can pursue self-liberation and true love openly, is regarded by men as a plaything and a woman who cannot be married.
 This is a common tragedy of women under that specific time and specific class.
-Whether it is the delicate red rose or the pure white rose, under this cruel society, they cannot escape their tragic fates.
+Whether it is the delicate red rose or the pure white rose, under this cruel society culture norme, they cannot escape their tragic fates.